Marx's theory of human nature: Historical materialism

 The implication of this is that hence "one might ... imagine two kinds of creature, one whose essence it was to create and the other not, undergoing similarly toilsome histories because of similarly adverse circumstances.
 In one case, but not the other, the toil would be a self-alienating exercise of essential powers".
 Hence, "historical materialism and Marxist philosophical anthropology are independent of, though also consistent with, each other".
-The problem is this: it seems as though the motivation most people have for the work they do isn't the exercise of their creative capacity; on the contrary, labour is alienated by definition in the capitalist system based on salary, and people only do it because they have to.
-They go to work not to express their human nature but to find theirs means of subsistence.
-So in that case, why do the productive forces grow – does human nature have anything to do with it?
-The answer to this question is a difficult one, and a closer consideration of the arguments in the literature is necessary for a full answer than can be given in this article.
-However, it is worth bearing in mind that Cohen had previously been committed to the strict view that human nature (and other "asocial premises") were sufficient for the development of the productive forces – it could be that they are only one necessary constituent.
-It is also worth considering that by 1988, Cohen appears to have considered that the problem was resolved.
+Cohen, however, argues that human nature (and other "asocial premises") were sufficient for the development of the productive forces – it could be that they are only one necessary constituent.
+By 1988, Cohen appears to have considered that the problem was resolved.